Brexit set for delay after May wounded by rejection of 'no-deal'

 After two-and-a-half years of negotiations and two failed attempts to pass the Brexit deal that May agreed with the EU, the vote against a no-deal exit still leaves undecided how, when and on what terms Britain will leave the club it joined in 1973.

-After MPs crushed her deal for a second time on Tuesday, May said it was still the best option for leaving in an orderly fashion.
+After lawmakers crushed her deal for a second time on Tuesday, May said it was still the best option for leaving in an orderly fashion.

 If Britain does seek a delay, it will require the agreement of all the bloc’s other 27 members.